tslocke/hobocentral/agility-tutorial.markdown

 	end
 {: .ruby}

 Finally, now that not all projects are viewable by all users, the projects index page won't work too well.
-The best thing to do is just remove it.
-In `ProjectsController`:

-    auto_actions :all, :except => :index
+In addition, the top-level New Project page at `/projects/new` isn't suited to our purposes any more.
+It will fit better with Hobo's RESTful architecture to create projects for specific users, e.g. at `/users/12/projects/new`

+So we'll modify the actions provided by the projects controller to:

+    auto_actions :show, :edit, :update, :destroy

+    auto_actions_for :owner, [:new, :create]
 {: .ruby}

+Note that there won't be a link to that new-project page by default -- we'll add one in the next section.

 ## The view layer

-The last step is that we need a UI to manage these memberships.
+We need a UI to manage these memberships.
 We're going to do it all ajax-style on the project show page.
 First up, we'll add a side-bar to the projects/show page that lists the members of the projects.
 The Rapid library and the Clean theme work together to make these kinds of layout easy.
 The `<section-group>` tag is used whenever we want to lay out a group of `<section>` tags or `<aside>` tags.
 Here's the markup for a page with a simple aside layout:

     <page>
       <content:>